Introductory Tour of Julia

 Next steps

 We’ve now learned a lot of basic concepts related to Julia programming, and it is now time to put them together in more complex ways.
 For that, we’ll learn how to use Pluto notebooks on the next page.
-This will enable to write longer programs and organize and save them.
+This will enable us to write longer programs and organize and save them.